act-rules/act-rules.github.io/pages/design/rule-design.md

 The applicability help the testers (or test tools) identify what has to be checked.
 Following that, the expectations are statements that must be true for the applicable elements to pass the rule.
 If any of the expectations is false, than the target element failed the rule.

 Each expectation exposes a reason why an element may not meet a particular conformance requirement.
 The expectations can be "linked", in that one has to be met before a second can be tested.
-For example, a rule testing link names may have as its first expectation "Target element has an accessible name", and as a second expectation "Expectation 1 is true for the target element, and the accessible name is describes the function of the target element".
+For example, a rule testing link names may have as its first expectation "Target element has an accessible name", and as a second expectation "Expectation 1 is true for the target element, and the accessible name describes the function of the target element".

 For more details, see [ACT Rules Format: Expectations](https://w3c.github.io/wcag-act/act-rules-format.html#expectations)